Cost of Living in Oregon

 • Entry to the Portland Art Museum, the seventh-oldest in the United States: $25 per adult; children 17 and under get in free.

-Of course, in a state known for its plethora of natural beauty, there are many wonderful recreation opportunities that are free of charge — or close to it.
+Of course, in a state known for its natural beauty, there are many wonderful recreation opportunities that are free of charge — or close to it.
 The vast network of hiking trails around Mount Hood and the Columbia River Gorge are generally free to enter, though you may need to purchase a parking pass depending on where the trailhead is, and permits may be required on popular trails during the high season.

 Wandering along many of Oregon’s stunning beaches is also free (not counting the seafood you’re likely to enjoy while you visit the area), and Portland is known for its many well-manicured, free-to-enter parks, including 5,200-acre Forest Park, one of the largest urban green spaces in the nation.